Speck249/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-# Conditional Expressions, Loops and Functions in Python
+# Conditional Expressions, Loops and Functions

 ## Learning Objectives
 * Using mnemonic variables